 On Thursday 25 July, a delegation of both TransAID and MAVEN projects went to the US, Detroit (Michigan) to meet with the ‘Crash Avoidance Metrics Partners’ (CAMP) group consisting of OEMs.
 During the meeting, we presented detailed information on our both projects, and had fruitful discussions and an exchange of ideas regarding the deployment of (C)AVs, advanced traffic management, and the next-generation of communication standards and interfaces.

-The second Workshop on “Cooperative and Automated Driving” will be held on November 4, 2018 in Hawaii, USA, in conjunction with the IEEE Intelligent Transportation Systems Conference (ITSC 2018 www.ieee-itsc2018.org/), which is one of the major annual conferences of the IEEE Intelligent Transportation Systems Society (ITSS).
-The Workshop targets connected, cooperative and autonomous technologies for C-ITS (Cooperative ITS) services automated driving.
-Similar as last year, the workshop also features an Industry Panel with experts from related industries, which will again foster the interactive exchange of academia and industry.
+The 3rd Workshop on “Connected, Cooperative, and Autonomous Driving” will be held on Sunday 9 June 2019, in conjunction with the IEEE Intelligent Vehicles Symposium (IV 2019).
+The workshop also features an Industry Panel with experts from related industries, which will again foster the interactive exchange of academia and industry.

 Workshop venue: MINES ParisTech – 60 Boulevard Saint-Michel, 75006 Paris, France.

 See also this link for more information regarding our event!

 We have created several videos that show some of the nuts and bolts that go inside TransAID’s simulations.
 See how CAVs and LVs differ in their lane changing, what Transitions of Control (ToC) and Minimum-Risk Maneuvers (MRM) imply, how merging on a motorway can be facilitated, dealing with road works, and how to schedule ToCs before a no-automated driving zone.

 You can watch them at our Videos page!